AlfredoLuzardo/1800_202410_BBY-31/README.md

 ## 2. Names of Contributors
 * Hi, my name is Alfredo Luzardo!
 I am aspiring to become a software developer and I am really excited to make this project a reality.
 * Hi my name is Kristian Santos, building this project is exciting to me.
-* Jason Lau - I am excited to contribute to this project.
+* Hi my name is Jason Lau!
+I am excited to contribute to this project and collaborate as a team.

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.